WordCmp.com

 mean (verb) propose (verb)

-have as a logical consequence present for consideration, examination, criticism, etc.
+have in mind as a purpose present for consideration, examination, criticism, etc.

 Difference between mean and propose